-- You will receive a thank you letter and information about your student (usually during the summer).
+- You will receive a thank-you letter and information about your student.

-- Your scholarship will be applied directly to the students’ account during the 2018-19 school year.
+- Your scholarship will be applied directly to the student’s account during the 2023-24 school year.

-- You will receive an invitation to meet your scholar at our annual banquet which will be held during winter quarter, 2019.
+- You will receive an invitation to meet your scholar at our annual banquet which is typically held during Winter Quarter.

-Established with a minimum gift of $2,000, annual scholarships carry a preferred commitment of five years.
-With tuition alone at $8,000 a year, the more a donor is able to contribute annually, the bigger the impact of support.
+Annual scholarships may be established with a gift of $2,000 or more per year, with a preferred commitment of five years.
+Tuition and fees average over $8,000 a year, but with room, board and books, the cost of attending Western is estimated to be $25,000 per year.
+The more a donor is able to contribute on an annual basis, the bigger the impact of support.